LeafedIn.org wants to give users the best networking platform for all members of the cannabis community.

 LeafedIn.org sounds a lot like that other job networking site, LinkedIn.

-While the U.S. Trademark and Patent Office did approve the "Leafedin.org" trademark for publication, LinkedIn decided to opposed it.
+While the U.S. Trademark and Patent Office did approve the "Leafedin.org" trademark for publication, LinkedIn decided to oppose it.

-A spokesperson for LinkedIn said the company does not comment on "pending legal matters."
+A spokesperson for LinkedIn in 2017 said the company does not comment on "pending legal matters."

 Khainson said he believes he has "the right to this trademark."